cobelu/Odlaw/README.md

     `source venv/bin/activate`

-from the root of the project.
-The string (venv) should be prepended to the command prompt if the virtual environment was activated correctly.
+  From the root of the project.
+The string (venv) should be prepended to the terminal prompt if the virtual environment was activated correctly.
 * To then install the required packages, run:

     `pip3 install -r requirements.txt`

-also from the root of the project.
+  Also from the root of the project.
 To install the packages on only the virtual environment (and not the system one), make sure that the virtual environment is set up correctly first through the command above.
+Otherwise, if you want the packages to be installed system-wide, then simply run the command above without the virtual environment.

 ## TODO